 Avoid Meta Writing

-Avoid writing about the writing, text does not have a mind of its own.
-The active parties are the writer and the reader.
+Avoid writing about the writing, try to keep the active parties as the writer and the reader.

 You don’t need to tell the reader what you’re going to tell them.
 Just tell them.